opentox/opentox.github.com/_posts/2012-05-02-calculating-physico-chemical-descriptors-with-opentox-algorithm.md

     "http://ot-test.in-silico.ch/algorithm/pc/AllDescriptors"

-Clearly, it is possible to combine values by appending them in a comma-separated list.
+It is possible to combine values by appending them in a comma-separated list.
+Moreover,

 * Calculate individual descriptors by POSTing to one of the other URIs from the list.